ljantzen/obsidian-logging/README.md

 Specifies the list output mode when olog -l is called.
 Valid arguments are -T bullet and -T table.
 Overrides the list mode in olog.yaml configuration file

+### -v or --version

+Outputs the current version string and exits execution

 ## Screenshots